-NOTE: For the disease control products listed below, one product trade name and formulation is provided for each active ingredient (common name) as an example of rates, days to harvest (dh), REI, and special instructions.
-In many cases there are other products available with the same active ingredient.
-Please see Table 29 and Fungicides and Bactericides Alphabetical Listing by Trade Name for more information on products with the same active ingredients.
+NOTE: For the disease control products listed below, one product trade name and formulation is provided for each active ingredient (common name) as an example of rates, preharvest interval (PHI), restricted entry interval (REI), and special instructions.
+In many cases, there are other products available with the same active ingredient.
+Please see Table 25 and Fungicides and Bactericides Alphabetical Listing by Trade Name for more information on products with the same active ingredients.

 The symbol OG indicates a product is listed by the Organic Materials Review Institute (OMRI) as approved for use in organic production.
 See Organic Certification section for more details.

 Leaf spot fungi do not infect the root but infection can reduce yield, and blighted foliage can reduce the value of fresh-packed plants.
 Hot water seed treatment can eliminate seedborne fungal pathogens but will not protect from airborne inoculum.
 To reduce infection by airborne inoculum, control weeds to improve airflow and encourage leaf drying, and plow under crop debris promptly in the fall.
 Practice a 3-year crop rotation out of brassicas.